regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 ## Whats next?

-This wasn't definitly not all.
  With this setup we can now implement restaurant search and many more.
 This is something I will adding in the next days.
+Stay tuned.

 ## Source on github